scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/ai2/subscribe_ai2.md

 **Designing the program**

-1. Add the Connect Maker Cloud Block to the "When Screen1 is initialized"
+1. Add the Connect MakerCloud Block to the "When Screen1 is initialized"
    </br></br>
-2. Add a "subscribe to Maker Cloud" topic block, then copy and paste the name of the topic you want to subscribe to.
+2. Add a "subscribe to MakerCloud" topic block, then copy and paste the name of the topic you want to subscribe to.
    ![img_topic_message.png](img/img_topic_message.png){:width="70%"}
    </br></br>
    ![img_10.png](img/img_10.png)   </br></br>